Ngalue: Starch

 Starch analysis of stone tools in forested and relatively damp areas in Africa has been difficult due to a lack of preservation.
 However, there are a few ways that microbotanicals can preserve in environments like this.
 Quartz is a material that encapsulates materials and the silt around it allows rapid molecular bonding.
 Because of this preservation by the quartz, the stone tools in Ngalue cave were able to be analyzed for evidence of the use of starch in the diets of the Middle Stone Age population in the area.

 Julio Mercader chose approximately 12% of the stone tools found in the cave to be analyzed.
 The results were promising.
 The tools had two hundred and seventy times the number of starch granules than the sediments around it.
 The tools also contained one hundred twenty-five times the number of granules as the topsoil sampled outside the cave had.

 Out of all of the grains recovered 89% were sorghum.
 3.5% were from woody plants specifically matching samples of certain seeds legumes and nuts.
 3% of the total assemblage were pear shaped starches whose closest match is the trunk of the African wine palm.
 Another starch was from the African false banana and the evidence for this starch was restricted to a grinder, a core axe, and a Levallois flake.
 The last starch found was 12 clusters of fused granules whose closest match is the African potato.
 The analysis of this data shows that the environment in the Middle Stone Age was densely wooded with a tall grass understory.

 Importance

-Ngalue Cave excavations have and will lend themselves toward a number of exciting research paths to enlighten our understanding of the human record.
-The stone tools from Ngalue were dated with absolute means, and this was the first time Middle Stone Age lithics had been dated in northern Mozambique.
+Ngalue Cave excavations have lent themselves toward a number of research paths that could better our understanding of the human record.
+The stone tools from Ngalue were dated with absolute dating techniques, and this was the first time Middle Stone Age lithics had been dated in northern Mozambique.
 This site can also help archaeologists to understand past ecosystems and the movement of humans through Africa in the Middle Stone Age.